pierste75/Halo_Sparsity/README.md

 The code output on the screen the value of the sparsity s<sub>500,1000</sub>(z<sub>out</sub>)

-The code can be easily modified to compute the sparsity over a discretized redshift interval z<sub>min</sub> < z < z<sub>max</sub>, and it can be hacked with a bit of work to include other mass function parametrizations at M500<sub>c</sub> and M1000<sub>c</sub> (see corresponding functions in module MF in mf_commons.f90) and also extended to include sparsity definitions for other overdensity thresolds.
+The code can be easily modified to compute the sparsity over a discretized redshift interval z<sub>min</sub> < z < z<sub>max</sub>, and it can be hacked with a bit of work to include other mass function parametrizations (see corresponding functions in module MF in mf_commons.f90) and also extended to include sparsity definitions for other overdensity thresolds.
 If you have any question or find bugs or having problem do not hesitate to contact Pier-Stefano Corasaniti (Pier-Stefano.Corasaniti _at_ obspm.fr)

 # Acknowledgements